9- Driving on Rural Roads

 Location: A two-lane rural road.

 Lesson one – gravel roads

 Gravel roads present their own special road safety challenge.
 The issue is traction.
 Driving on loose gravel is harder than driving on pavement because your tires don’t have the traction needed to give you stable control.
-Slow down, avoid sudden turning, accelerate and brake slowly, and increase your following distance to six seconds.
+Slow down, avoid sudden turning, accelerate and brake slowly, and increase your following distance.
 Be particularly aware of gravel “windrows,” piles of gravel near the road edge, used for highway maintenance.

 Lesson two – driving hazards